realjv3/InvoiceTrackr/readme.md

-To do list Using React + MaterialUI front-end and Laravel backend. composer create-project laravel/laravel [target dir] --prefer-dist to install Laravel in your project directory;
+Invoicing web app made with React + MaterialUI front-end and Laravel backend. composer create-project laravel/laravel [target dir] --prefer-dist to install Laravel in your project directory;
 Then clone this repository into the project directory.

 To webpack assets if you want to develop: requires node.js installation which should include npm.
 Browse to application root.